Meat made from cells, not livestock, is here. But will it ever replace traditional meat?

 These cells are placed inside vessels of various sizes called bioreactors and bathed in a nutrient-rich broth where they multiply.
 Thick, structured meat also requires a scaffold that helps cells organize into a shape.
 Changes in the composition of the broth, or media, and cues from the scaffolding, tell immature cells to turn into muscle, fat and connective tissue.

+Believer now makes cultivated chicken and lamb and has plans for beef, which is harder to make because it’s more difficult to create genetically-stable cell lines from bigger animals.

+Other companies are pursuing cultivated beef anyway.
+It’s the focus of Believer’s Rehovot-based competitor Aleph Farms, where a scientist has scribbled a cow’s face on a piece of lab equipment.
+The cell line for their product started with a fertilized egg from a Black Angus cow named Lucy living on a California farm.

-Producing meat this way could dramatically reduce the impact of meat on the environment because it would reduce the need for land for the animals and for feed.
+Producing meat this way could also dramatically reduce the impact of meat on the environment because it would reduce the need for land for the animals and for feed.
+Multiple studies show that traditional livestock production is responsible for about 10% to 20% of greenhouse gas emissions.

 “The most important thing is that this field move forward and start reducing the destruction to our environment associated with current animal agriculture techniques,” said Glenn Gaudette, a biomedical engineering specialist at Boston College.

+Price is also a problem.
+Production costs for the first cultivated beef burger, created a decade ago by Mark Post at Maastricht University in The Netherlands, were estimated to be in the hundreds of thousands of dollars.
+Now, the university says, the company he helped found, Mosa Meat, has reduced that to about $10 as it works toward commercialization.

+For cultivated meat to take hold, such trends must continue, said Bruce Friedrich, president and founder of the Good Food Institute, a Washington, D.C.-based nonprofit advocacy group focused on plant-based and cultivated proteins.
+“If we don’t have products that taste the same or better and cost the same or less, people are not going to switch,” he said.

-There are vexing scientific hurdles.
+But there are vexing scientific hurdles.
 Gaudette said scientists are still trying to find the best scaffolds for structured meat, which must include a way for oxygen to get to all the cells.
 Options include animal-based scaffolds such as gelatin and, increasingly, decellularized vegetables like spinach.
+Gaudette said scientists are also working on challenges like getting the cells to adhere to scaffolds and align in the right way.

+Cell food, the most expensive part of the cultivated meat process, presents different dilemmas.
+Some media includes expensive fetal bovine serum, which is derived from the blood of a cow fetus.
+Other types are serum-free but include costly ingredients.
+Startups are exploring less expensive non-animal alternatives, such as food-grade, rather than pharmaceutical-grade, “growth factors,” substances that stimulate cells to divide and grow in number.

 Experts expect scientists to overcome the remaining scientific hurdles.
 But they say shaping human perception may be more difficult.